tomhenrich/plex/docs/index.md

 * <a href="https://web.archive.org/web/20250317201942/http://plxplainers.xyz/" target="_blank">Plexplainers</a> is a good resource with screenshots from various app platforms (archived on Wayback Machine as the original has disappeared)

+[^ads]: If you ever see ads, you're watching something from Plex's own ad-supported service.
+You will _never_ see ads watching anything from my server.

 [^settings]: You can [update your account settings](account-settings) online to enable subtitles without having to select them every time you start watching.